How to Drive Demand, Create Loyal Fans, and Grow Your Business on Facebook

 If you’ve decided to build a Facebook Page for your business, you’ve made the right choice.
-In fact, you’ll be joining 60 million businesses worldwide who already market via Facebook Page — a number that's jumped by 1 million in the last few years.
+In fact, you’ll be joining 70 million businesses worldwide who already market via Facebook Page — a number that's jumped by 1 million in the last few years.

-Before we jump into publishing content and boosting posts with advertising, let’s rewind to the very beginning and walk through the setup process.
+Before we get into publishing content and boosting posts with advertising, let’s rewind to the very beginning and walk through the setup process.

 Pages are Facebook’s equivalent of a business profile.
 Pages look similar to profile

-To get started building your own Facebook Page, go https://www.facebook.com/pages/create/.
+To get started building your own Facebook Page, go to https://www.facebook.com/pages/create/.

-There, you’ll have six different categories to choose from:
+There, you’ll have two categories to choose from:

-Depending on which option you select, the about fields on your Page will be customized.
-For the purpose of this introduction, let’s say we’re a “Company, Organization or Institution.”
-We’ll create a Page for a (completely fictitious) company called Boston Coat Company.
-Choose the name for your Page wisely.
+We recommend you choose the name for your Page wisely.
 Facebook will let you change your name and URL in most cases, but it can be a difficult and tedious process.

-If you haven’t already, at this point you’ll be prompted to sign into Facebook.
-To create a Page, you must manage it from a personal account; however, your personal information won’t appear on the Page unless you add it.
+If you haven’t already, you’ll be prompted to sign into Facebook at this point.
+You must create and manage Pages from your personal Facebook account; however, your personal information won’t appear on the Page unless you add it.